MarleDK/efb/README.md

 - Build out command line options
 - Write command line help description
 - ?
 Multiple different commands to execute with different key presses?
+- File management
+  - Creation of new files
+  - Renamimg of files
+  - ?
+Deletion of files
+- ?
+Showing Git status
+  - Maybe could be implemented as "run this command, and mark the files it returns" This way it could work with more systems.
+And it would also fit well with custom commands, as custom commands would then be able to add files in git, etc.